Saix17/polito-2023-ca-tamagotchi/README.md

 The main function is contained in sample.c.
 It performs some initializations  functions and then it waits for commands.

-init_screen(void): It inserts the some visuals components into the screen:
+the init_screen(void) function inserts the some visuals components into the screen:
 - Age
 - Happiness
 - Satiety